Pre-Pregnancy GP Visits: 6 Reasons to Plan With Your Doctor - Dr Natalie Fonda

 1) Pre-pregnancy health checks for peace of mind

-Getting a thorough health check in preparation for pregnancy is a must.
-Grandma’s ramblings about prevention being better than cure have never been more relevant.
+Getting a thorough pre-pregnancy health check is a must.
+Grandma’s ramblings about prevention being better than cure have never been more true.

 Any current medical conditions need to be carefully assessed and managed.
 Women with epilepsy, diabetes or asthma may need to have treatment plans updated before trying to get pregnant.